Marion Raven

-Marion Elise Ravn (born 25 May 1984), better known abroad as Marion Raven, is a Norwegian singer and songwriter.
+Marion Elise Ravn (born 25 May 1984), better known as Marion Raven, is a Norwegian singer and songwriter.
 Raven formed the pop duo M2M with Marit Larsen, though they ceased performing together in 2002.
 Raven was later signed as a solo artist by Atlantic Records with the release of her solo debut album, Here I Am in 2005.
 In 2006, Raven was signed to the indie record label, Eleven Seven, and in 2007 re-released the songs on her debut album along with a few new songs on an album titled Set Me Free.
 In 2012, Raven began production of her second album, Songs from a Blackbird, which was released in Norway on 8 April 2013.

 Raven has also written tracks for other artists such as Pixie Lott.
 She has also lent her voice to the Norwegian version of Tangled.